loot/loot/docs/app/usage/settings.rst

 Minimum Header Version
   LOOT will display a warning message for any plugin that has a header version less than this value.
 Note that this version is different from any version that LOOT may be able to read from the plugin's description field.

-Masterlist Repository URL
+Masterlist Source
-  The URL of the repository that LOOT uses to update its local copy of the masterlist.
-If left empty, masterlist updating will be skipped.
+  The URL of a masterlist file that LOOT uses to update its local copy of the masterlist.

-  Masterlist repositories are `Git`_ repositories that are configured to allow unauthenticated read access and contain a masterlist file named ``masterlist.yaml`` in their root directory.
-The LOOT team maintains a set of official repositories for the games that LOOT supports by default.

-Masterlist Repository Branch
-  The branch of the masterlist repository that LOOT should get masterlist updates from.

 Install Path
   The path to the game's folder, in which the Data folder lies.
 Either this or a registry key must be supplied.